multimediaeval/multimediaeval.github.io/_editions/2021/tasks/wellbeing.md

 #### Task Schedule (Updated)
 * 01 July: Data release <!-- # Replace XX with your date.
 We suggest setting the date in June-July-->
-* 30 October: Runs due + Start writing working notes paper <!-- # Replace XX with your date.
+* 14 November: Runs due + Start writing working notes paper <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
-* 15 November: Results returned  <!-- Replace XX with your date.
+* 17 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
 * 29 November: Working notes paper  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->
 * 13-15 December: MediaEval 2021 Workshop <!-- Fixed.
 Please do not change.
 Exact date to be decided-->